Bare-Minimum/Bare-Minimum/README.md

 # Bare-Minimum   Travel with Friends

 Travel App was created to support you and your friends to organize and share details of your next trip.
 The app allows you to plan and store all the details related:
- - where you are going
- - for how long
+ - Location of Trip
- - details of lodging
+ - Dates of Trip
+ - Lodging Details

 Once the basic details of the trip are created you can invite your friends to join.
-At that point everyone will have access to the trip dashboard that has all the relevant information and a map of the location where you are going.
+At that point everyone will have access to the trip dashboard.
 In addition to that everyone can add landmarks that they are interested in visiting and the trip members can vote, creating an interactive way to select what to do during the trip.
 Also users can share the expenses of the trip so everyone can keep track of budget.

 Future Features (User Stories) to Implement:
  - Trip creator can 'close' a trip which will move the trip from 'active trips' to 'old trips'